-My dad inherited a small single wide trailer from his grandfather and I spent a large part of my childhood there.
-A lot of my first memories where created in that trailer or down by the river or out on the lake.
+My dad inherited a small single-wide trailer from his grandfather and I spent a large part of my childhood there.
+A lot of my first memories were created in that trailer or down by the river or out on the lake.
 I used to ride my big wheel in circles around our patio.
-My dad and I would ride The Riverside boat ferry after we’d eat all you can eat crab legs at The Riverside Casino.
+My dad and I would ride The Riverside boat ferry after we’d eat all-you-can-eat crab legs at The Riverside Casino.
 I’d feed the ducks and get chased by the geese down at Sunshine Marina (now Lazy Harry’s).
-Sometimes we’d get to go out on my dad’s friends pontoon boat and spend the afternoon on secluded beaches on the lake.
+Sometimes we’d get to go out on my dad’s friend’s pontoon boat and spend the afternoon on secluded beaches on the lake.

 It’s also the middle of the desert, which means it’s dry.
 And it hardly rains.
 In fact, according to bestplaces.net it gets an average of 6 inches of rain over an average of 22 days per year.

 The weekend of February 22, 2020, I had to make a super quick turnaround trip to do a little bit of work on the yard of my dad’s trailer.
 I needed to get some weeds pulled before we got in trouble with the city and this day was the only day my husband and I had off at the same time in the foreseeable future.
 So we got up at 4 AM, drove 4 hours out there and planned to spend the day working and cleaning.

 Remember 2 paragraphs ago when I said it never rains?
 Well, as we approached Bullhead, the clouds started to gather, it started to get dark and it started to rain.
 No not just rain, pour.

 It was so cold, so wet and so miserable the first few hours we were there.